 While having a conversation about how to help during the COVID-19 crisis, one person I was meeting with was feeling torn.
-She expressed how she wants to give and help those in need right now, but she is unsure how to do so without putting her personal financial situation at risk.
+She expressed how she felt pulled to give in a time of crisis, when so many are in need right now.
+But she is unsure how to do so without putting her personal financial situation at risk.

 We believe that millions of Americans are feeling this way right now and we told her something crucial that we want you to hear too: